enansaif/basic-rag-demo/README.md

 Add caching for repeated or similar queries.
 Integrate advanced prompt management tools (LangChain’s prompt library).
 Incorporate OCR and image embedding extraction so that images inside PDFs are analyzed.
+Write more test cases.
+The testcases that are there were set up at the project start but now fails because api signature changed during development.

 ## Video Link
 https://drive.google.com/file/d/1OU1tUqTtWh5r6jjx3jv9yegXSwn9KmoG/view?usp=sharing